 - Bubble wrap.
 (Good for more than just popping)!

-- Kraft Paper. (this can be used if you lose control and pop all of the bubble wrap.
+- Kraft Paper. (kraft paper can use if you lose control and pop all of the bubble wrap.

 The Key to shipping something fragile is you want to protect it first with the bubble wrap or kraft paper and then wrap the box around it.
 After you seal up the box, shake it.
 You shouldn’t hear any movement.
 If you do, then you need to add more packing materials.
 You want the package to sound solid when you’re done.